signalapp/signal-webrtc-ios/BUILDING.md

     cd webrtc
     gclient sync

+    # This process dirties the working directory.
+If this is your first build,
+    # you can skip this step.
+Otherwise we want to make sure we start from a
+    # pristine webrtc dir.
+    ../bin/clean_webrtc.py

 ## Updating WebRTC.framework (optional)

 This section is only required if you want to use a newer version. based on: https://www.chromium.org/developers/how-tos/get-the-code/working-with-release-branches

     # Make sure you are in 'signal-webrtc-ios/webrtc/src'.

-    # This process dirties the working directory.
-Start from a pristine
-    # clean webrtc dir.
-    ../../bin/clean_webrtc.py

     # The first time your run this might take a while because it fetches
     # an extra 1/2 GB or so of branch commits.